How to reduce your risk of flu

 The season of coughs and colds is back – but how do we shoo the flu?

-Though there are no sure-fire ways to avoid the flu entirely, there are certainly some steps you can take to reduce your risk this season.
+Though there are no sure-fire ways to prevent the flu entirely, there are certainly some steps you can take to reduce your risk this season.

 What is the flu?

 Flu is a common infectious viral illness spread by coughs and sneezes that primarily affects the nose, throat and sometimes the lungs.
-It can be very unpleasant—in severe cases, it can be fatal—but most people get better within a week.
+It can be very unpleasant—in severe cases, it can be fatal—but most people get better within two weeks.

 Colds and the flu are contagious illnesses caused by different viruses.
 Only influenza viruses cause the flu.
 Whereas rhinoviruses, parainfluenza, and coronaviruses (not to be confused with COVID-19) can cause a cold.